luis-gonzales/trackernet/README.md

 Alternatively,

 ## Overview
 Figs. 1 and 2 show a conceptual depiction of TrackerNet.
-As shown in Fig. 1, tracking is performed on a "previous" and a "current" frame.
-Given a bounding box for the "previous" frame, the algorithm strives to find the same object in the "current" frame.
+As shown in Fig. 1, tracking is performed on a "previous" and "current" frame.
+Given an object specified in the "previous" frame by a bounding box, the algorithm searches for it in the "current" frame.
 Rather than looking at the entirety of the "current" frame for the desired object, a preprocessing step retrieves a subset of the frame with an increased field of view (FOV).
-TrackerNet currently has a FO.
+TrackerNet is currently implemented such that the "current" input frame has twice the FOV of the cropped ???.
 Ultimately, the images represented by Fig. 1(c) and 1(d) are passed as inputs to the CNN.

 <div align="center">
   <p><img src="figs/overview_1.png" width="400"></p>
   <p>Fig. 1: Image on which detection is to be performed with <br/>depiction of region to be analyzed by the image classifier.</p>
 </div>

-Finally, the parameters that are outputted by the CNN correspond to the crop of the "current".
+Finally, the parameters at the output of the CNN serve as the bounding box for the object in the "current" frame if it is still present.

 <div align="center">
   <p><img src="figs/overview_2.png" width="400"></p>